Let's connect VPN between AWS and home NW (RTX1100)

 AWS Management Console -> VPC -> Site-to-Site VPN Connections -> Create VPN Connection

-Set the name as desired.
-Select the virtual private gateway you created earlier.
+Set the name as you like.
+For Virtual Private Gateway, select the virtual private gateway you created earlier.
 For Customer Gateway ID, select the customer gateway you created earlier.
-Select Dynamic
+For Routing Option, select Dynamic.

-Download the config to set on your home NW router
+Download the config to set up your home network router

-Download the config to be set on your home NW router by following the steps below.
+Follow the steps below to download the config to set on your home network router

 AWS Management Console -> VPC -> Site-to-Site VPN Connection -> Download Configuration

-This time we will be using YAMAHA's RTX1100, so download the config as shown in the screen below.
+Since we will be using YAMAHA's RTX1100 this time, download the config as shown in the screen below

-Follow the steps below to move to the route table screen.
+Follow the steps below to go to the route table screen

-AWS Management Console -> VPC -> Route Table
+AWS Management Console -> VPC -> Route Tables

-Click the "Route Propagation" tab and click the "Edit Route Propagation" button as shown in the screen below.
+Click the "Route Propagation" tab and then click the "Edit Route Propagation" button, as shown in the screen below

-The virtual private gateway you created earlier is displayed, so click the checkbox to configure the settings.
+The virtual private gateway you just created will be displayed, so click the check box to configure it

-Set the config you downloaded earlier on your home NW router.
+Set the config you just downloaded on your home network router

-However, there are some settings in the config that need to be modified.
-There are two corrections.
+However, there are two parts of the config that need to be modified

 Correction point 1

-ip tunnel remote address (home NW public IP address)
+ip tunnel remote address (public IP address of your home network)

-Modify this (home NW public IP address) to the private IP address set on the router's LAN.
+Change this (your home network's public IP address) to the private IP address set on your router's LAN

 Correction point 2